100% British Beef: The Reg Park Story

-If you’re interested in replicating Reg Park’s workout, you can find more details about his 5×5 programme here.
+If you’re interested in replicating Reg Park’s workout, you can find more details about his 5×5 programme below:

 These days, we are accustomed to bodybuilders fastidiously monitoring their diets.

-It might come as a surprise to some, therefore, that Reg Park literally ate everything and anything.
+As such, it might come as a surprise to some that Reg Park literally ate everything and anything.

 And I mean everything.

-Throughout his career, he shovelled down food like a hippo with the munchies, eating “like a king” 24/7.
+Throughout his career, he shoveled down food like a hippo with the munchies, eating “like a king” 24/7.